wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/tools-avoid.md

 ### LOOT

-As LOOT is automated, it will never fully be able to account for all the nuances of a load order, especially a large one.
-Incorrect load order can lead to overwriting or breaking features from mods.
+LOOT relies on a masterlist being maintained by humans, and nobody maintains that list for Fallout New Vegas, let alone for TTW.
+Consequently there is no underlying logic when you use LOOT on TTW - your mods will essentially be randomized.
+LOOT is greyed-out when MO2 is in TTW mode, for good reason!

 ### Wrye Bash/Flash and Mator Smash

-Similarly to LOOT, these programs are fully automated and will never be fully accurate.
+These programs are fully automated and will never be fully accurate.
 They will solve things that they may see as conflicts, but it reality they are intentional overwrites.
 They will also often miss critical conflicts.

 ### zEdit/zClean: